possessed1911/Mouse-Button-Swap/README.md

  * https://github.com/Possessed777/Mouse-Button-Swap/releases

 # Compile
- * If you have .NET Framework Installed, you can compile the source file with csc.exe, no extra requirements.
+ * If you have ONLY .NET Framework Installed, you can compile the source file with csc.exe, no extra requirements.
  * How to:
  * https://jrliv.com/post/get-started-using-csharp-without-visual-studio/
  * https://stackoverflow.com/questions/18286855/how-can-i-compile-and-run-c-sharp-program-without-using-visual-studio
+ * Otherwise use Visual Studio (2019), must be backwards compatible with older versions.